neo954/raspbian-toolbox/README.md

 ### The selection of Linux distro

 Debian or Ubuntu is preferred for Raspbian image customization works.
 But other Linux distro can be used.
-Ido not see any obstruction here.
+I do not see any obstruction here.

 ### Set up Qemu User Emulation